Education and Schools in Saudi Arabia

 Private international schools in Saudi Arabia

-A portion of the international schools in Saudi Arabia are governed by embassies, while others are privately organised and host multiple curricula under a single roof.
+A portion of the international schools in Saudi Arabia are governed by embassies.
+Others are privately organised and host multiple curricula under a single roof.
 It is not necessary for expat children to attend the school sponsored by their country of origin, although the logistical transition between the old and new education systems tend to be the easiest in this situation.

-The large expat community in Saudi Arabia ensures demand for these schools is high so it's best to make an application for registration as early as possible to obtain a suitable slot.
-All schools will charge a non-refundable registration fee for this service.
+The large expat community in Saudi Arabia ensures demand for these schools is high.
+It's therefore best to make an application for registration as early as possible to obtain a suitable slot.
+All schools will charge a non-refundable registration fee.
 Admission requirements vary between schools, and parents are advised to contact the school of their choice directly for clarity on what is required.

 Expat families in Saudi Arabia should consider cost, curriculum and convenience when weighing the advantages and liabilities of schools in their city of choice.